bensenx/bensenx.github.io/_portfolio/ProcessDiagram.md

 Future Improvements:

- Assemble the automatic interface file generation to avoid manual input of cutting length
+ Assemble the automatic interface file generation to avoid manual input of cutting length for reinforcement and glazing beads